 EduCARE works across regions chosen for their ecological diversity, disaster vulnerability, and community development potential — from high Himalaya to coastal lowlands.

-Extreme cold, glacial lake outbursts, cloud bursts, fragile ecology, and remote community resilience.
+Extreme cold, glacial lake outbursts, fragile ecology, and remote community resilience.

-Vision CorridorMulti-hazard Himalayan terrain — earthquakes, landslides, flash floods, forest fires.
+Vision CorridorMulti-hazard terrain — earthquakes, landslides, flash floods.
 Home to EDMRC, RISHEE, and the full SHEE ecosystem.

-Core OperationsAgricultural heartland, groundwater depletion, stubble burning, flood-prone riverine communities, and rural health challenges.
+Core OperationsAgricultural heartland, groundwater depletion, stubble burning, flood-prone communities.

-PlannedWater scarcity, drought resilience, traditional water harvesting, extreme heat, and community-based natural resource management.
+PlannedWater scarcity, drought resilience, traditional water harvesting, and community resource management.

-The academic and training arm — Aapda Mitra certification, AapdaPAR coordinator training, HimNIRMANAC NirmanNAYAK programme, and pipeline PG Diploma/MBA in Disaster Management.
+Regional Institute for Safety, Health, Environment and Empowerment — the academic and training arm.
+Aapda Mitra certification, AapdaPAR coordinator training, HimNIRMANAC NirmanNAYAK programme, and pipeline PG Diploma/MBA in Disaster Management.

 Programmes designed to share knowledge, raise awareness, build skills, create opportunities, and promote capacity building — balanced across all four SHEE pillars.